codemagic-ci-cd/codemagic-docs/content/variables/using-environment-variables.md

 ## Setting environment variables during the build

 By default, if you define an environment variable inside your script, you can only use it within the script itself.
-However, you can make an environment variable available to any subsequent parts of your workflow by defining or updating the environment variable and writing it to the `CM_ENV` environment file.
+However, you can make an environment variable available to any subsequent step of your workflow by defining or updating the environment variable and writing it to the `CM_ENV` environment file.

 Specifically, you can do this by writing a `"KEY=value"` pair to the `CM_ENV` environment file. `CM_ENV` can contain multiple environment variables separated by newlines.
 Instructions on how to write variables to the file can be found below.